Russia’s business ties to the West took 30 years to build and one week to shatter

 Economic stability — and higher oil prices — began to return the next year as Putin rose to power, sparking a “honeymoon period” for foreign investment in the economy, according to Sergey Aleksashenko, a top official in Russia’s Finance Ministry and central bank in the 1990s.

-Ikea opened its first store in Moscow in 2000, drawing tens of thousands of customers on its first day and quickly added more stores nationwide.
-French retailer Auchan began building a chain of supermarkets, and automaker Renault opened a factory in Moscow.
+Ikea opened its first store in Moscow in 2000, drawing tens of thousands of customers on its first day and quickly adding more stores nationwide.
+French retailer Auchan began building a chain of supermarkets, and French automaker Renault opened a factory in Moscow.

 In 2003, Shell unveiled a $10 billion investment in another project off Sakhalin Island, and BP signed its joint venture deal.

-Foreign investment in Russia was small compared with the huge sums flowing to China, and much of it was limited to oil and mineral extraction and or production of consumer goods.
+Foreign investment in Russia was small compared with the huge sums flowing to China, and much of it was limited to oil and mineral extraction and production of consumer goods.
 But the trend was positive and accompanied by higher investment from Russian companies, too.

 Mikhail Kokorich opened his first retail store in Novosibirsk, Siberia’s largest city, in the early 2000s, eventually building a chain with 100 locations that he likens to Bed Bath & Beyond.
-At one point, he traveled to the United States to study the retail sector, but he never thought of emigrating there, he said in an interview.
+At one point, he traveled to the United States to study the retail sector, but he never thought of immigrating there, he said in an interview.

 “I thought, no, Russia is much more interesting,” he said.
 “The beginning of the 2000s was like a golden age.”